NagaAvi/NagaAvi/README.md

-# Hi there, I'm <YOUR NAME> \uD83D\uDC4B
+# Hi there, I'm <YOUR NAME> :wave:

 I'm a student currently pursuing B.Tech CSE 3rd Year in Amity University Haryana.
 I'm passionate about augmented reality and game programming, and I love to learn new technologies and skills.

-## \uD83D\uDCBB My Skills and Tools
+## :computer: My Skills and Tools

-- Programming languages: C#, C++, Java, Python, HTML, CSS, JavaScript
+- Programming languages: C#, C++, Java, HTML, CSS, JavaScript
-- Game engines: Unity, Unreal Engine, Godot
+- Game engines: Unity, Unreal Engine
-- AR frameworks: ARCore, ARKit, Vuforia, AR Foundation
+- AR frameworks: ARCore, Vuforia
-- IDEs: Visual Studio, Visual Studio Code, Android Studio, Xcode
+- IDEs: Visual Studio, Visual Studio Code
-- Version control: Git, GitHub, GitLab
+- Version control: Git, GitHub
-- Other tools: Blender, Photoshop, Illustrator, Audacity
+- Other tools: Blender

-## \uD83D\uDCDA My Projects
+## :books: My Projects

 Here are some of the projects that I have worked on or contributed to: